 Our area function is now defined with one parameter, which we’ve named rectangle, whose type is an immutable borrow of a struct Rectangle instance 4.
 As mentioned in Chapter 4, we want to borrow the struct rather than take ownership of it.
 This way, main retains its ownership and can continue using rect1, which is the reason we use the & in the function signature and where we call the function.

 The area function accesses the width and height fields of the Rectangle instance 5 (note that accessing fields of a borrowed struct instance does not move the field values, which is why you often see borrows of structs).
-Our function signature for area now says exactly what we mean: calculate the area of Rectangle, using its width and height fields.
+Our function signature for area now says exactly what we mean: Calculate the area of Rectangle, using its width and height fields.
 This conveys that the width and height are related to each other, and it gives descriptive names to the values rather than using the tuple index values of 0 and 1.
 This is a win for clarity.

 Adding Functionality with Derived Traits